erikngigi/install-guide-archlinux/README.md

 + Mount `/dev/sda3` to `/mnt/home` partition.
 This is will be our `/home`:

 	```
-	# mount /dev/sda3 /mnt/home
+	# mount -o noatime,space_cache=v2,compress=zstd /dev/sda3 /mnt/home
 	```

+###### Btrfs Options:

+   - `-o` add mount options
+   - `noatime` Do not update inode access times on this filesystem.
+This speeds up reads since the access time metadata is not updated.
+   - `space_cache=v2` Options to control the free space cache.
+The free space cache greatly improves performance when reading block group free space into memory.
+   - `compress=zstd` Control BTRFS file data compression. (zstd) for higher compression ratios.

+You can read more about btrfs mount options [here](https://btrfs.wiki.kernel.org/index.php/Manpage/btrfs(5)).

-	We don’t need to mount `swap` since it is already enabled.
++ We don’t need to mount `swap` since it is already enabled.

 ---